pansay/linguistica/content/posts/2014-10-27_abroad-the-magic-word.md

 ## Immigrants or emigrants

 Even a mere 100 years ago, migration was mostly free through most of the world.
 Not only that, but immigation was even encouraged.
+The Statue of Liberty was completed in 1886.
 Not only encouraged, but sometimes even coerced, through the *[penal transportation](https://en.wikipedia.org/wiki/Penal_transportation)* system.

 [Australia, ah the irony](http://i100.independent.co.uk/article/how-times-have-changed-with-australias-immigration-policy--x1szcBmMIg).

 Notice also the once common practice of [deporting](https://en.wikipedia.org/wiki/Deportation) nationals - now only "foreigners".
+Notice that foreigners could once [hold political office](http://en.wikipedia.org/wiki/Jacques_Necker), play [important political roles](http://en.wikipedia.org/wiki/Gilbert_du_Motier,_Marquis_de_Lafayette)

 http://en.wikipedia.org/wiki/Expatriate